heraldapp/datadriventeam.org/src/content/230-solve.md

 It's important to note that for every customer problem you solve in a given sprint, you might be uncovering 2-3 more.
 So in order to compute the percentage of problems computed, divide the total weight of problems solved by the total weight of all problems that were "active" during that time span.

 <div class="hint">
-<p>For example, say a team plans in one-week sprints.
+<p>For example, say a team plans in two-week sprints.
 During their planning meeting, they have qualified problems with a collective weight of 100.
 Over the course of the sprint, they close qualified problems with a total weight of 30.
 But they also find new qualified problems with a total weight of 20.
 This means they addressed 30 / (100 + 20) = 25% of customer problems during the sprint.
 </p>
 </div>